Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Introduction

-The literature includes many studies where haptic feedback is given to a user's wrist, upper arm, or lower arm.
-Vibrotactile cues are commonly used to deliver event-related cues, such as notifications or warnings~\cite{Huisman2016, Ajoudani2014, Patterson1992}.
-Such vibration feedback can also be used to enhance realism for scenarios where vibration is directly relevant, as in the case of music experiences~\cite{Hwang2017}.
-However, vibrotactile cues can convey a very limited information.
-Thus, some researchers have examined skin deformation, squeezing, and other haptic modalities in wearable bracelets, with the type of feedback used highly dependent on the application.
+Here, we relocate the haptic stimulation from the fingertip to the arm.
+In doing so, the mechanical properties of manipulated virtual objects are rendered on the arm (Fig.~\ref{fig:proposed}(c)).
+In this context, haptic feedback is computed through fingertip contact and material properties of objects is rendered on the user's arm.
+We propose that haptic stimulation at or near the wrist that represents the real properties of an object, even if not rendering them perfectly, might be sufficient to create interpretable or ``believable" interactions.
+Such relocation could qualitatively add to (rather than detract from) the user experience without increasing cognitive or attentional load.

-Wearable bracelets (or arm bands) have been used to emulate the sensation of human touch in social interactions~\cite{Baumann2010, Wang2012, Culbertson2018, Knoop2015, Tsetserukou2010}.
-Others map haptic cues to directions for navigation~\cite{Nakamura2014, Walker2019} or communication~\cite{Dunkelberger2018, Song2015, Zheng2012}.
-Wearable bracelets have also been used to render interaction forces during teleoperation tasks~\cite{Meli2018} or hand prosthesis control~\cite{Casini2015, Fripp2018, Tejeiro2012}.
-They can also be used to improve the learning process for surgical trainees in robotic surgical systems~\cite{Brown2017}.
+Werarable bracelets and arm bands have been used to emulate the sensation of human touch in social interactions~\cite{Baumann2010, Wang2012, Culbertson2018}, map haptic cues to navigational directions~\cite{Nakamura2014, Chinello2018, Caswell2012} or communication~\cite{Dunkelberger2018, Song2015, Zheng2012}, render interaction forces during teleoperation tasks~\cite{Meli2018} or prosthesis control~\cite{Casini2015, Fripp2018, Tejeiro2012}, and improve the learning process for trainees in robotic surgical systems~\cite{Brown2017}.
+Tasbi~\cite{Pezent2019}, Bellowband~\cite{Young2019}, and HapWRAP~\cite{AghareseICRA2018} squeeze the wrist area in a distributed manner using various actuation methods.

-Other studies have examined details of the effects of type and location of haptic feedback.
-Biggs~\textit{et al.}~\cite{Biggs2002} investigated the relative effectiveness of tangential over normal displacements of skin for producing tactile sensations at the fingertip and forearm.
-During an experiment, the user is given a normal reference displacement and asked to adjust the control displacement using a knob until the intensity of the control signal is felt similar to the reference.
-As a result, users chose tangential displacements almost half of the normal displacements, indicating a significantly higher sensitivity to tangential displacement.
-These results are based on the intensity of signals, while the perception might be different.

-Tasbi is a multisensory haptic wristband delivering squeeze and vibrotactile feedback~\cite{Pezent2019}.
-It features a novel mechanism for generating evenly distributed and purely normal squeeze forces around the wrist.
-A perceptual study was designed in which users experienced different object stiffness, control-to-display (C/D) ratio or both of them as Tasbi renders interaction forces.
-The results show that Tasbi can make a difference in terms perception for both C/D ratio and stiffness changes.
-Bellowband~\cite{Young2019} is a pneumatic wristband for haptic feedback with vibration and localized pressure through eight pneumatic bellows based on layers of polyester thermoplastic polyurethane (TPU).
-Similarly, WRAP~\cite{RaitorICRA2017} provides highly effective directional cues using a set of four wearable restricted aperture pneumatic (WRAP) pouches worn near the wrist.
-Tasbi, Bellowband, and WRAP squeeze the wrist in a distributed manner using different actuation methods to offer effective haptic solutions.